Did you know Pinterest marketing can generate tons of traffic to your website?

 Communities (formally known as Tribes) is a tool created by Tailwind to help bloggers and marketers connect and share one another’s content.

 Communities operate very similar to group boards, but they are much more effective.
 I like to describe Communities as group board on steroids.

-There is no other traffic strategy that comes close to working as well as Tribes.
+There is no other traffic strategy that comes close to working as well as Communities.
 To get started, you need to create a Tailwind account.
 You can get started with a free trial and receive a $15 credit by using my affiliate link.

-Then read How to use Tailwind Tribes (And Grow Your Traffic) for a quick guide on how to get started.
+Then read How to use Tailwind Communities (And Grow Your Traffic) for a quick guide on how to get started.

 31. Run a Promoted Pin Campaign